A New Comprehensive Initiative to Support Equity in Access to French Language Education in the United States

-Founded on the principle that foreign language education should be a right, and not a privilege, French for All supports the expansion and enrichment of French language education and bilingualism in the United States from kindergarten through higher education.
+Founded on the principle that foreign language education should not be a privilege but a right for the next generation of learners in a globalized world, French for All supports the expansion and enrichment of French language education and bilingualism in the United States from kindergarten through higher education.

 French for All encompasses four initiatives: